-Earlier this year I wrote a post called Endless Distraction.
-In it I detailed how I was in the habit of always checking or reaching for my phone.
+Earlier this year, I wrote a post called Endless Distraction.
+I detailed how I was in the habit of always checking or reaching for my phone.
 I also touched upon how these mindless (or programmed) activities take us out of the moment (put away the phone when you are in the presence of your children).
-A little later I wrote a post, Too Busy to Arouse Your Soul, in which we offered a couple of suggestions to get out from under the weight of the too busy mindset.
+A little later, I wrote a post, Too Busy to Arouse Your Soul, in which we offered a couple of suggestions to get out from under the weight of the too busy mindset.

 Today is a slightly different spin on those earlier posts.
 Not too much has changed for me personally since I wrote those.
 However, I am in much more control of the impulses that drive my phone use.
 This post is an examination of the current state of my mind.
 See, I still have too much to do.
 I am still strongly drawn to checking my phone for texts, emails, news, and whatever social media apps I use.

 I have observed an unsettling pattern of late.
 My brain will not stop racing.
 It is always on the go…to the next thought, next worry, next thing to do, or the next problem to solve.
 There is little to no stillness even when I have no external distractions.
 Let me unpack this a little bit.
 My mind seems to be in a holding pattern of unrest.
 I have gone so long now in trying to get everything done that my mind is always seeking or moving to the next thing.
 It is much like a flywheel continuing with its own crazy momentum.
 I seemed to have taught it to be this way, and now I aim to stop it in its tracks!

 It stinks, and here are some symptoms that you may share the flywheel mind:

 - Does your mind endlessly loop on a worry?

 - Do you have trouble thinking one thought through to its completion without jumping to something new?